-B. Challenges of Using PEFT Routing Algorithm on the SDTE Architecture independent machine.
+B. Challenges of Using PEFT Routing Algorithmon the SDTE Architecture

+PEFT is originally designed for the ISP networks.
+PEFT calculates the weights on an offline manner due to the predictable traffic pattern of ISP networks.
+In ISP networks, at first, the network operators obtain the TM from their network over long intervals and then the derived TM is used with link capacities as inputs of the link weight calculation module that exists in another independent machine.
 At this point, resulting links weight will be installed on switches.
 In contrast to the traffic pattern of the ISP networks, the measurement studies have reported that the traffic in a DC is highly dynamic and unpredictable.
 The lack of short term TM predictability is due to the use of random resource allocation for improving the performance of DC applications, because the distributed file system spreads the data chunks randomly across servers for load distribution and redundancy [10].